camunda/camunda/.github/ISSUE_TEMPLATE/optimize-epic.md

 - [ ] The documentation sufficiently describes the new/changed behaviour
 - [ ] Test data is available in order to demo this change, if necessary

-When the PM review is complete, please let the author know the outcome via a comment.
-If successful, the author will then either perform the completion steps, or move the issue back to "In Progress" status
+When all stages are complete, please move the issue to "Ready to Complete" status and let the author know via a comment.
+If any stages are incomplete, please move it back to "In Progress" and let the author know via a comment explaining the reasons why.

 ### Completion